 How to Use Amazon Attribution

-Once approved, you can start creating tags for your various traffic sources.
+Once you’re in the right place, you can start creating tags for your various traffic sources.
 As soon as traffic starts coming through your tagged links, you will be able to see insights and Amazon sales activity of people coming from these links.

 You can create each tag individually, or you can use Amazon Attribution’s bulk upload feature to create tracking links at scale.